pamgluss/wereonlyalittlelost_blog/content/trips/california/purisima-creek-redwoods.md

 Good news is, they're goddamn everwhere.
 Remember how I drove 1.5 hours to [Government Canyon](../../texas/government_canyon)?
 Well no more!
 [Purisima](https://www.openspace.org/preserves/purisima-creek-redwoods) is in the Santa Cruz mountains, just a 20 minute drive from where I'm staying.
 It's right off of Skyline (35) which in it of itself is a fun ride, and if we don't all die from the plague, Alice's is right down the road towards 84.

-Ana and I had a late start - didn't leave the house until nearly 2 PM - but since the park was so close, we didn't actually have any problems with nightfall sneaking up on us.
+Ana and I had a late start - didn't leave the house until nearly 2 PM - but since the park was so close, we made it out okay.
 It was also slightly rainy, mostly misty and foggy which was cool.
 The website doesn't describe the trails well at all, but here is the [trail map](https://www.openspace.org/sites/default/files/map_PCR.pdf).
 If the mile markers on the map are to be believed, we hiked 6.2 miles.
 Since the trails all have different names this can get confusing, so make sure to have a map on your phone or printed out.

 ![20200328_150356](/images/20200328_150356.jpg)